-81. Throughout February 2018, NFHA created additional ads for fictitious apartments for rent using Facebook Ad Manager and again selected Washington, D.C. as the market for the ads to run in.
-Using the Facebook Pre-Populated List and the "exclusions" feature within Ad Manager, NFHA selected combinations of the preset options of "corporate moms," "stay-athome moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms" and "moms of preschool kids" to exclude mothers from the ad's potential audience.
-In many of these ads and in additional ads targeted to the Washington, D.C. market, NFHA used the Facebook Pre-Populated List and the c.
-Investigation of Other Major Housing Markets

-"inclusion" feature within Ad Manager to select the preset demographic option of "men," thereby excluding women from the ad's potential audience.
+93. Throughout February 2018, an NFHA employee using a personal Facebook account created additional ads for fictitious apartments for rent using Facebook Ad Manager and again selected Washington, D.C. as the market for the ads to run in.
+Using the Facebook Pre-Populated List and the "exclusions" feature within Ad Manager, the employee selected combinations of the preset options of "corporate moms," "stay-at-home moms," "moms of grade school kids," "moms of high school kids," "fit moms," "green moms," "big-city moms," "trendy moms," "soccer moms" and "moms of preschool kids" to exclude mothers from the ad's potential audience.
+In many of these ads and in additional ads targeted to the Washington, D.C. market, the employee used the Facebook Pre-Populated List and the "inclusion" feature within Ad Manager to select the preset demographic option of "men," thereby excluding women from the ad's potential audience.
 Facebook estimated that these ads would reach anywhere from 48,000 to 820,000 people.